tmdarwen/PhaseVocoder/README.md

 **Tests**

 Unit test coverage is extensive.
 You'll notice every component within the source directory has a UT directory which contains unit tests.
-These of course automatically build and run as part of the application build process.
+These of course automatically build and run as part of the build process.

 **Miscellaneous Notes Concerning the Project**

--   Currently only support mono 16 bit wave files as input.
+-   Currently only supports mono 16 bit wave files as input.

 -   External dependencies are [GoogleTest](https://github.com/google/googletest) and [yaml-cpp](https://github.com/jbeder/yaml-cpp).
 These GitHub repos will be cloned automatically when CMake runs.